fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    </Tabs>

 2. By default, Prometheus and etcd instances are installed.
-If you don't want to install and use your existing instances of Prometheus or etcd, configure below values in the `values.yaml` file and pass it with `install` command:
+If you don't want to install and use your existing instances of Prometheus or etcd, configure the following values in the `values.yaml` file and pass it with the `install`
+   command:

    ```yaml
    controller: